UPPS 07.04.04 - External Speakers Using University Facilities

 Sr. Reviewer: Associate Vice President for Student Affairs and Dean of Students

-The purpose of this policy and procedure statement is to establish policies for allowing external (not current faculty, staff, or students) speakers using university facilities to come to the Texas State San Marcos and Round Rock campuses.
+The purpose of this policy and procedure statement is to establish policies for considering external (not current faculty, staff, or students) speakers requesting the use of university facilities at Texas State San Marcos or Round Rock campuses.

 Texas State is a public institution and supports freedom of speech, freedom of assembly, freedom of inquiry, and freedom of dissent.
-The grounds of Texas State are limited public forums, subject to such reasonable time, place, and manner restrictions as the president or designee may impose, in accordance with the Texas State University System (TSUS) Rules and Regulations, Chapter VII, Paragraph 3.3.
+The grounds of Texas State are traditional public forums, subject to such reasonable time, place, and manner restrictions as the president, or designee, may impose, in accordance with the Texas State University System (TSUS) Rules and Regulations, Chapter VII, Paragraph 3.3.

 Approved external speakers shall speak in a facility that is open to the public.

 This policy does not apply when the intended use is to benefit students, faculty, staff, and invited guests, such as classes, colloquia, dialogue series, lecture series, seminars, symposia, performances, exhibits, and conferences.

 No person may obstruct or lessen in any way the opportunity for the audience to see and hear the speaker.